 Are you in search of an uncovered treasure, scenic views, wildlife, beauty and surprises?
 Look no further than the bustling Kisoro town.
-Kisoro is a district located in south western part of Uganda, roughly 550km from Kampala city a journey taking 8 – 10hours drive.
+Kisoro is a district located in south western part of Uganda, roughly 550km from Kampala city a journey taking 8 – 10 hours drive.
 It borders Rwanda in the south, DRC in west, Kanungu district in the north and Kabale in the east.
-Kisoro has a population of approximately 220,000 people, with an area of 729.7sq.km.
+Kisoro has a population of approximately 220,000 people, with an area of 729.7 sq.km.
+There are quite a number of tourism places, hotels and hospitals in Kisoro.

 This wonderful destination is hilly with plenty of beautiful places to visit, highlands and forests to trek.
 Travelers stand a chance of participating in various activities in the different attractions in Kisoro district.